tmobile/magentaA11y/_checklist-native/_table.md

 mobile gestures:
   swipe: |
-    Focus moves to the element, expresses its name, role (state, if applicable)
+    Focus moves to the first element in table
   doubletap: |
-    Activates the _component
+    Activates any interactive element

 screenreader:
+  heading:  |
+    Visible table title that describes table’s purpose is announced column header:  |
+    Each column header is announced with each row cell beneath it, along with cell data row header:  |
+    If applicable, each row header is announced with each cell in row, along with cell data
   name:  |
-    Purpose is clear and matches visible label
+    Purpose of any interactive element is clear and matches visible label
   role:  |
-    Identifies as a _component in iOS and _component or "double tap to activate" in Android
+    Most interactive elements identify as a button in iOS and "double tap to activate" in Android
-  group: |
-    Visible label is grouped or associated with the _component in a single swipe
   state: |
     Expresses its state (disabled/dimmed)